ISSE0116/Imagenet-1k_finetuned_311classes/README.md

 ![image](https://user-images.githubusercontent.com/99160791/206960723-394c0fc7-ea59-4a68-a439-ffd12d7780a9.jpeg)

 # About finetuing
-I finetuned from 1000 to 311classes exsisting indoor situatiion.
+I finetuned from 1000 to 311classes exsisting indoor situation.
 Choosed class's detail is written to "311classes.txt".
 Please cheack it.

 # TBA......